Build Device Tree Overlays from Source Code

 Device Tree Overlays (DTO) provide a way to modify the overall device tree without recompiling the complete device tree.
 See the Device Tree Overlays (Linux) article for more information about how to write a DTO for the Toradex Embedded Linux BSP.

-Obtain the device tree overlays source code using Git:
+Clone the device tree overlays source code repository:

 $ cd ~/workdir